davidmarip/DS2002-PROJECT/README.md

 - **JSON**: For parsing and generating JSON formatted data.
 Included in Python's standard library.
 - **OS**: For file and directory operations.

 ## Tests (FILE PATHS VARIES BY OS!
-MAKE SURE TO PASTE YOUR OWN FOR CODE TO WORK!)
+MAKE SURE TO PASTE FILEPATH ACCORDINGLY FOR CODE TO WORK!)

 ### 1. **Test JSON to CSV Conversion (`test_json_to_csv`)**
    - **Purpose**: Converts a JSON file (`Airports.json`) into a CSV file and verifies if the conversion is successful.